TheOSuite/TheOSuite/README.md

 Each tool can also be run independently by navigating to its directory and executing its entry script (e.g., `cd oXSS && python oXSS.py`).
 See the tool's README for specific commands and options.

-## Contributing

-Contributions are welcome!
-If you'd like to add features, fix bugs, or suggest improvements:
-- Fork the repository.
-- Create a new branch for your changes.
-- Submit a pull request with a clear description.

-Please ensure your contributions align with the existing code style and include updates to relevant README files.

 ## License